chopincode/cs6083-project/README.md

-The backend is bootstrapped by Spring Boot and ORM is bootstrapped by MySQL database
+The backend is bootstrapped by Spring Boot and ORM is bootstrapped by MySQL database.
+Make sure your machine powers Java 8 or higher.
+There is another Node.js version in the client repository.
+Make sure you have Node.js installed.

 ## Available Scripts